ArtemPodloboshnikov/shingi-ryu/pages/one-sword/traditional-one-sword.md

 </details>

 ## Kageori-shomen
 You make a shomen feint from above and abruptly transfer the blow to the horizontal plane.
-Due to the fact that the opponent can counterattack to the head, this is more of a sports technique, since hardly anyone would do such a thing. #sport
+Due to the fact that the opponent can counterattack to the head, this is more of a sports technique, since hardly anyone would do such a thing.

 ![[kageori-shomen.gif]]
 <details>